murderszn/citation-ai/README.md

 The agents will communicate through a console interface.
 Follow the interactions as the Scientist agent creates a plan, the Researcher compiles references, and the Critic validates them.
-Example Task
-The system is designed to address research queries like:

-"Develop a comprehensive set of citations for a research paper exploring the impact of CRISPR-Cas9 on gene therapy."

-Each agent has a defined role:

-Scientist: Focus on foundational papers, recent advancements, and clinical trial data.
-Researcher: Retrieve data from databases like PubMed, Scopus, and Web of Science.
-Critic: Validate data for alignment with research goals.
-Project Structure
-bash
-Copy code
-.
-├── main.py               # Main script to run the program
-├── requirements.txt      # Required Python libraries
-├── README.md             # Project documentation
-└── LICENSE               # License information
 Key Concepts
 Assistant Agents: Modular agents with predefined roles and system prompts.
 Termination Condition: Ensures a finite and streamlined workflow using the phrase VALIDATION COMPLETE.
 Modular Design: Easily extendable to other domains or tasks.

 Future Enhancements
 Integration with external databases (e.g., PubMed API).
 Support for multiple research domains.
 Enhanced UI for better interaction and visualization of the workflow.
-Contributing
-Fork the repository.
-Create a new branch for your feature or bug fix.
-Submit a pull request with detailed notes.
-License
-This project is licensed under the MIT License.

-Contact
-For questions, suggestions, or collaborations, please reach out via email@example.com.